 We can’t always find explanations or reasons for why God leads us a certain direction.
 Sometimes it takes half our lifetime before we can understand—sometimes we may never know.
 But, this rare experience allows me to look back and think, “Ahhhh.
 I see what You were doing there.
 I’m glad we went with Your plan and not mine!”
 I hold tightly to this.
 I let it remind me that our all-knowing, wonderful, mighty God is not constrained by human logic, and certainly works outside of our understanding.

 These moments of clarity help me to avoid leaning on my own understanding and pursuing what the world tells me is a good opportunity, and instead to submit my ways to a God whose thoughts and plans are so much higher than my own (see Proverbs 3:5-6 and Isaiah 55:8-9).

 I’m so thankful I didn’t end up in D.C. that summer, because it would have taken me several steps further down the wrong path, away from the beautiful future God had planned both for my marriage, and my career.
 It’s comforting for me to know that God is worthy of my trust, even when He steers me in an unexpected or confusing direction.

 He is the perfect author (Hebrews 12:2), and that means He knows every plot twist, every challenge to come, and every mistake I will make.
 I can always turn to Him for guidance, trusting Him before myself and before worldly wisdom, to direct and author my life story.

 Editor’s Note: This article is part of our series on Seeking God in Decision-Making.
-Look out for the next two articles, “When Things Don’t Make Sense” and “When You Don’t Hear From God” coming out soon!
+Read the other articles in the series, “When Things Don’t Make Sense” here and “When You Don’t Hear From God” here!